changzheng123/L-CAD/README.md

 # L-CAD: Language-based Colorization with Any-level Descriptions using Diffusion Priors

-## Abstract
-Language-based colorization produces plausible and visually pleasing colors under the guidance of user-friendly natural language descriptions.
+**Abstract**: Language-based colorization produces plausible and visually pleasing colors under the guidance of user-friendly natural language descriptions.
 In this paper, we propose a unified model to perform language-based colorization with anylevel descriptions.

 <img src="teaser.png" align=center />